We do not have our own building and therefore have no place for a vegetable garden. Can we still use the method?

 Hell yes.
 You continue to benefit from the core qualities of Er! through the Bible time, a processing and an Xpeditions.

-We start in September with a new program, so we can also go out with Er! start?
+We start in September with a new program, so can we start also with Let's go in that case?

 Yes, that is no problem at all.
 You start mid-way through the first year.

 We regularly have special services so there is no child service.
-Can we still work with Er on it?
+Can we still work with Let's go?

 No problem.
 You can drop lessons.
 In addition, there is room to shift because at Easter and Pentecost there are no lessons.
 It is a given that children do not always come to the (child) service.
 Nevertheless, we see that the children benefit most from the main line in the lessons.